 6. Purify the Air

-If a person has any type of allergies, air purifiers are a must-have addition to their home.
-That small machine will remove all the pollen, dust, dandruff, and other allergens from the air, which helps tremendously with allergic reactions.
+If a person has any type of allergies, an air purifier is a must-have addition to their home.
+That small machine will remove all the pollen, dust, dander, and other allergens from the air, which helps tremendously with allergic reactions.
 Besides that, it is good to air out every room in the home at least twice a day to bring fresh air in, no matter the allergies.

 Featured Image Credit: Mitskevich Uladzimir, Shutterstock